 - Your devices (iOS, computer and iTunes) are updated.

-- 2Check if you have enabled WiFi Syncing.For you to sync files between your iOS device and your computer via WiFi, you need to set iTunes to enable WiFi syncing.
-To do that:Advertisement
+- 2For you to sync files between your iOS device and your computer via WiFi, you need to set iTunes to enable WiFi syncing.
+To do that:Check if you have enabled WiFi Syncing.Advertisement

 - Connect both devices (iOS device and computer) by using the USB syncing cable.